ram-hacks/Weekly-Programming-Challenge/week5/problems.md

 Keeping in line with our theme of using real interview questions, I thought this would make a great programming challenge for this week.
 NOTE: This is not my problem and I do not claim to take credit for it.

 ## Dictionary Transformation
-> Given two words (in the dictionary), transform one work into the other by changing only one letter at a time.
+> Given two words (in the dictionary), transform one word into the other by changing only one letter at a time.
 Each intermediate word must also be a word.

 This problem is fairly straightforward.
 Write a program that takes in _two words_ and changes a into b by changing only one letter at time.
 After each single-character change, a must still be a real word.